ersrohu/mingyues-daily-life/part1/chapter2.md

 # Chapter 2

 At the morning of the next day, Mingyue go to the drink shop near the community and buy a glass of lemon tea.
 Today is weekend, so Mingyue take the phone and order a takeout.
-(Inner OS of Mingyue : That’s very good!)
+(Inner OS of Mingyue[^1] : That’s very good!)

 Then he comes to his room, open his laptop and open Minecraft.